alfredkam/yakojs/doc.md

 ```

 ######obj.append(string)
-Appends the string content as a children of a svg object.
+Appends the string content as a children of a svg object and permits method chaining
 ```javascript
 // example
 var obj = svg.create("g");